 Own thoughts.
 Taking stock of family affairs?
 Of other affairs?
 Going over some old regrets?
 New fears?
 Wondering how it is that things seem to happen to YOU that never happen to anyone else?

-Mr Mark Ulysses chose to include my poem ‘On the Bus’ on his excellent Live Encounters website last December 2020 and I am very grateful for that.
-It is something of an ‘accidental’ piece.
-After I arrived into town (Dublin city centre) I decided to have a quick coffee in Starbucks (oh! the long-lost luxuries of those pre-Covid days!) and there I wrote out a rough draft in a few minutes.
+Mr Mark Ulysses chose to include my poem ‘On the Bus’ on his excellent Live Encounters website last December 2020 and I am very grateful for that, and for publishing another poem alongside.
+‘On the Bus’ is something of an ‘accidental’ piece.
+After I arrived into Dublin city centre I decided to have a quick coffee in Starbucks (oh! the long-lost luxuries of those pre-Covid days!) and there I wrote out a rough draft in a few minutes.
 Of course the metrics and stanza-work took some time afterwards, (not to mentionthe help from my Troika workshop colleagues Liz Mc Skeane, Anamaria Crowe Serrano and Ross Hattaway) but the poem is substantially much as it came out in the café, even including the Hamlet reference.
 Sometimes it happens like that.
 Not often enough though …

 On the Bus